 When it comes to the frequency of posts, most people want to have the content as soon as possible.
 Sometimes, they want to have it all with them for the next couple of months.
 However, this approach has many pitfalls.
 The content will be outdated by the time you post it and the blogger will be rushing the job to move on to the next one.
 The best way to keep the quality posts coming is to keep it to four posts a month.
 This way, you’ll always have time for a meeting with your ghost blogger and the blogger will have time to do research.

 Finally, you should always consider paying good money to your ghost blogger.
 If you can’t pay good money then don’t expect quality work.
 Since the ghost blogger will only be writing four posts a month for you, he or she would be expecting to get enough money to pay off bills, at least.
+The most recent one I worked with blogged in detail about herbal medicine and its benefits.
+Since it is a natural health solution it is much safer than conventional medicine, and usually comes side-effect free, which conventional medicine can not often say in its defense.
+It was avery informative and eye-opening post.
+If you would like to check it out for yourself you can visit here for herbs.

 If you’re already working with a ghost blogger, try using these little tricks to see how it changes the entire relationship and ultimately the quality of content.
 But if you’re still without a ghost blogger, I recommend you take a look at my portfolio on Upwork.